Information for Healthcare Providers

 • Contact with a known or probable case of mpox

 This criteria should guide clinical decision-making regarding patients presenting to primary care providers, specific to mpox testing.
 It is also important to consider testing for common causes of acute rash including varicella zoster, herpes zoster, herpes simplex, syphilis, chancroid, lymphogranuloma venereum, and enteroviruses (e.g., hand-foot-and-mouth disease).
-Co-infection is also possible, and therefore Mpox testing should be considered in addition to testing for other pathogens in clients with atypical symptoms.
+Co-infection is also possible, and therefore mpox testing should be considered in addition to testing for other pathogens in clients with atypical symptoms.

-For individuals without the risk factors above, Mpox testing may be indicated once more common causes of acute rash have been ruled out.
+For individuals without the risk factors above, mpox testing may be indicated once more common causes of acute rash have been ruled out.
 Consultation with the Virologist on Call is required.

 Infection Prevention & Control Measures

-If suspecting a patient with Mpox (based on the above criteria):
+If suspecting a patient with mpox (based on the above criteria):

 Provide the patient with a surgical/procedure mask and place them in a separate room with the door closed immediately upon arrival.
 Mask should be worn by patient for the duration of the appointment.

 Person-to-person transmission primarily occurs via large respiratory droplets and/or direct contact with infective lesions or material.
 There is a theoretical risk of airborne transmission.
-However, there are other infections which spread by the airborne route that could have similar rash presentations as Mpox.
+However, there are other infections which spread by the airborne route that could have similar rash presentations as mpox.

-• If measles or varicella or other airborne infections are NOT part of the differential diagnosis, then use Contact and Droplet Precautions for suspected Mpox infection.
+• If measles or varicella or other airborne infections are NOT part of the differential diagnosis, then use Contact and Droplet Precautions for suspected mpox infection.

 • Healthcare workers are to use a well-fitting surgical/procedure mask as part of Contact and Droplet Precautions.
 Use fit tested N95 respirator if aerosol-generating medical procedure required.